Dr. Thomas A Swift Nature Program

 The Ideal Nature K Student:

-• Enjoys the outdoors in all kinds of weather
+• Enjoys the outdoors in all kinds of weather.
+We will encourage postitive attitudes even when they are wet, cold, muddy, etc.

 5 Things To Do With Your Child This Summer To Prepare Them For Nature Kindergarten: